fastapi/fastapi/docs/en/docs/tutorial/dependencies/lifetime-dependencies.md

 {!../../../docs_src/dependencies/tutorial013.py!}
 ```

-In order to get `DataBase` wired up with the config and connected, we create a couple of dependencies:
+In order to get `Database` wired up with the config and connected, we create a couple of dependencies:

 ```Python hl_lines="22-30"
 {!../../../docs_src/dependencies/tutorial013.py!}